 Skip to Content

-I’m going to be honest: June is not my favorite time to visit due to super hot weather, lots of rain, and Summer crowds.
+I’m going to be honest: June is not my favorite time to visit due to super hot weather, lots of rain, and summertime crowds.

 But, I know for many of you, it might be the only time of the year you can visit, so let’s make the most of it!

-In this post, I’ll share tips for visiting Walt Disney World in June, including what to pack, what the crowds are like, special events, what’s new, what’s not available, and general weather info.
+In this post, I’m sharing tips for visiting Walt Disney World in June, including what to pack, what the crowds are like, special events, what’s new, what’s closed, and general weather info.

 All dates and information subject to change throughout the year.
 This post will be updated frequently, but for the most up to date information on what’s closed and what’s reopened, check out my post about Disney World closures and what’s new.